 The Tebows lived for a number of years as missionaries in the Philippines, where Bob continues to have an ongoing ministry, the Bob Tebow Evangelistic Association.
-BTEA supports 55 nationals, who preach the gospel throughout the Philippines and stimulate church planting.
-Through the preaching of the national evangelists and the Americans who accompany Bob on numerous mission trips, over one million people a year are professing their faith in Jesus Christ.
+BTEA supports 55 nationals who preach the gospel throughout the Philippines and stimulate church planting.
+Through the preaching of the national evangelists and the Americans accompanying Bob on numerous mission trips, over one million people a year profess their faith in Jesus Christ.
 Their orphanage (Uncle Dick’s Home) has been home to scores of Filipino orphans since 1992.
-The Tebows also have ongoing ministry in several semi-closed Asian countries, where they encourage their national partners, speak at conferences, and support orphanages, Bible schools, and a safe house they founded for rescued girls.
+The Tebows also have an ongoing ministry in several semi-closed Asian countries, where they encourage their national partners, speak at conferences, and support orphanages, Bible schools, and a safe house they founded for rescued girls.